Shaik-Sayeed/TwitterAPIRestAssuredFW/README.md

-# Currently under development

 # TwitterAPIRestAssuredFW
-Twitter API Automation using Rest Assured,Cucumber, Junit and Maven
+Twitter API Automation using Rest Assured,Cucumber, Junit and Maven.

 The Twitter API allows you to access the features of Twitter without having to go through the website interface.
 Twitter is an information network and communication mechanism that produces more than 200 million tweets a day.